 This step is optional.
 You can enter the store owner's company information here.

 This is managed with Store Owner shortcodes and you can easily change it inside the WooCommerce General tab at any time.
 If these are not set, dummy data for Acme Corporation is used.

 Add a Blog

 This option creates a page named Blog and sets it as Posts page.

-Create Turnkey store
+Create a Turnkey store

 This setting configures data storage and deletion settings based on GDPR-compliant best practices.

 This creates policy pages and adds content to them.
 If the policies are unavailable in the selected language, the United Kingdom's policies in English will be used.
-You can add policies for your country into our public repository, contact us if you need help.
+You can add policies for your country into our public repository, or contact us if you need help.